 After updating your nameserver details, it can take up to 24 hours for the new information to propagate throughout the Internet.
-This means that depending on your location, you may not be able to access the new web host via your domain name until that time.
-The propagation window is something that's out of our control - it's just the way the Internet works.
+This means that depending on your location, you may not be able to access the new location via your domain name until that time.
+The propagation window is something that's out of our and any web hosting company's control - it's just the way the Internet works.

 If you are contemplating changing web hosts, you are of course welcome to select any company you wish; but we warmly encourage you to consider utilising our web hosting services.
 Domain Registration Services offers simple, reliable and efficient web hosting with premium features that are flexible and easy to use - and at a price that won't break your business budget.

 How to register a name: Enter your choice in the search tool and click 'GO'.
 If after the check the domain names search results show your choice is available, you will then have the option to proceed to purchase registration; which is a very quick and easy process - start a search and find your ideal website address now.